-How to Sell with Bad Neighbors
+How to Sell a house in Las Vegas with Bad Neighbors

 You may be able to ignore the trash and thigh-high grass in your neighbor’s yard, but a home appraiser won’t.
 A bad neighbor can bring down the price of a house by as much as 10%, according to the Appraisal Institute.
 That’s a dire situation to be in if you are trying to sell your property.
 So what, exactly, constitutes a bad neighbor in the home selling scenario, and what can a seller do about the situation?